Microsoft Dynamics 365 vs Salesforce: CRM Comparison

 Both Dynamics 365 and Salesforce platforms have built-in reporting, enabling non-technical users to build reports and charts around their business data and gain critical insights.
 Additionally, both platforms also have additional business intelligence technologies enabling organisations to get more from their data; Microsoft Power BI and Salesforce Analytics Cloud.

 Each of these platforms enables businesses to generate and analyse reports, gather real-time data, provide actionable insights, display information in interactive dashboards.
-However, for 13 consecutive years, Microsoft has been recognised in the Gartner Magic Quadrant for Analytics and Business Intelligence platforms.
+However, recognised as a Leader in the 2021 Gartner Magic Quadrant for Analytics and Business Intelligence Platforms, for the 14th consecutive year.
 This demonstrates the capabilities of the tool in comparison with other tools and how advanced the software is, supporting your organisation with data visualisation.

 As you can see from this blog post, the functionality and features that Microsoft Dynamics 365 and Salesforce offer have similarities.
 Due to this, it can be difficult to decipher which one is necessarily ‘better’ than the other.
 Both are industry-leaders, offering extensive features and a scalable platform, the ability to build bespoke, unique solutions fit for your organisation with additional modules and integrations from their online stores.